 There are three common household items you can use instead of Lysol spray to make a true DIY disinfectant spray:

 - Isopropyl alcohol (aka rubbing alcohol)

 How to make DIY disinfectant spray

-You can make your own disinfectant spray by using undiluted hydrogen peroxide; or undiluted isopropyl alcohol; or by using a chlorine bleach and water sanitizing solution.
+You can make your own DIY spray disinfectant by using undiluted hydrogen peroxide; or undiluted isopropyl alcohol; or by using a chlorine bleach and water sanitizing solution.
 When making your homemade disinfectant spray, never mix any of these ingredients together.
 It can produce toxic fumes that can be deadly.